 - To attractive foreign investment, the Ukrainian government has put in place investment incentives including preferential tax treatments for enterprises engaged in baby food production, implementation of energy-efficient technologies, hotel services, light industry, aircraft/ship-building industry, agriculture, forestry and fishery, biofuel manufacturing and publishing and food processing.
 More information can be found at the State Agency for Investments and National Projects of Ukraine (Invest Ukraine).

-- The inflows of foreign direct investment (FDI) to Ukraine amounted to US$410 million in 2014, with China contributing US$5 million.
-As of the end of 2014, China’s total stock of FDI to Ukraine topped US$63 million, up from US$3 million in 2005.
+- The inflows of foreign direct investment (FDI) to Ukraine amounted to US$3.1 billion in 2015.
+As of the end of 2015, China’s total stock of FDI to Ukraine topped US$68 million, up from US$7 million in 2006.
 Investment from Hong Kong, though, is far from significant.

 Hong Kong’s Trade with Ukraine